ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 ---
-title: Implementing a typechecker for RCL in Rust
+title: A type system for RCL: Implementing a typechecker in Rust
 header: A type system for RCL
 subheader: Implementing a typeche<span class="dlig">ck</span>er in Rust
 part: 4
 lang: en-US
 minutes: 14
 date: 2024-07-21
 synopsis: I am adding a type system to RCL, my configuration language.
-In this post we look at how the typechecker is implemented in Rust, and at how it is able to generate good error messages.
+In part 4, we look at how the typechecker is implemented in Rust, and at how it is able to generate good error messages.
 teaser: a-language-for-designing-slides
 ---